-Standard Details of the development Effective date the amendments clarify that accounting policy information is material if users of an entity's financial statements would need it to understand other material information in the financial statements; and the amendments clarify that if an entity discloses immaterial accounting policy information, such information shall not obscure material accounting policy information.
-In addition, IFRS Practice Statement 2 has been amended by adding guidance and examples to explain and demonstrate the application of the 'four-step materiality process' to accounting policy information in order to support the amendments to IAS 1.
-Definition of Accounting Estimates (Amendments to IAS 8) The amendments introduced the definition of accounting estimates and included other amendments to IAS 8 to help entities distinguish changes in accounting estimates from changes in accounting policies.
+Standard Details of the development Effective date Definition of Accounting Estimates (Amendments to IAS 8) The amendments introduced the definition of accounting estimates and included other amendments to IAS 8 to help entities distinguish changes in accounting estimates from changes in accounting policies.
 Annual periods beginning on or after 1 January 2023.
 The definition of a change in accounting estimates has been replaced with a new definition which defines accounting estimates.
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
 Entities develop accounting estimates if accounting policies require items in financial statements to be measured in a way that involves measurement uncertainty.
 The Board clarifies that a change in accounting estimate that results from new information or new developments is not the correction of an error.
 In addition, the effects of a change in an input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.
 A change in an accounting estimate may affect only the current period's profit or loss, or the profit or loss of both the current period and future periods.
-The effect of the change relating to the current period is recognised as income or expense in the current period.
+The effect of the change relating to the current period.
 The effect, if any, on future periods is recognised as income or expense in those future periods.
+Classification of Liabilities as Current or Non-current - Amendment to IAS 1 The amendments clarify a criterion in IAS 1 for classifying a liability as non-current: the requirement for an entity to have the right to defer settlement of the liability for at least 12 months after the reporting period.
+The amendments: specify that an entity's right to defer settlement must exist at the end of the reporting period; clarify that classification is unaffected by management's intentions or expectations about whether the entity will exercise its right to defer settlement; clarify how lending conditions affect classification; and clarify requirements for classifying liabilities an entity will or may settle by issuing its own equity instruments.
+Annual periods beginning on or after 1 January 2023.

-29 New standards and interpretations (continued)
+29 New standards and interpretations...continued